jishnukoottala/url-shorten-app-MERN/README.md

 # URL Shortner Service - with MERN Stack

-- Client - React with Reabss and Theme UI
+- Client - React with Rebass and Theme UI
 - Backend - Node - Express Server with MongoDB Atlas

 ## Contents of .env file